 Table 14 displays the distribution of graduates by regions.
 As mentioned earlier, the first graduation took place in 1999.
 Looking closely at table 14 it is hardly surprising to glimpse that Dar es Salaam region has produced many more graduates than other regions since it also enrols more students.
-So too, cumulatively, 38% of graduates came from Dar es Salaam over the last nine years.
-It is interesting to note that this figure (i.e., 38%) corresponds to the combined percentage of nine regions: Arusha, Dodoma, Iringa, Kilimanjaro, Mbeya, Morogoro, Mwanza and Zanzibar.
-The nine regions and Dar es salaam have produced 76% of total graduates over the last nine years.
+So too, cumulatively, 41% of graduates came from Dar es Salaam over the last twelve years.
+It is interesting to note that this figure (i.e., 41%) almost corresponds to the combined percentage of nine regions: Arusha, Dodoma, Iringa, Kilimanjaro, Mbeya, Morogoro, Mwanza, Tanga and Zanzibar.
+The nine regions and Dar es salaam have produced 78% of total graduates over the last twelve years.

-Figure 6: graduates by Regional Centers
+Figure 7: Graduates by Regional Centers

-It is also important to highlight differences across regions grouped under umbrella of "others" in Figure 4.
-Cumulatively, modest records are observed in the following regions: Mara (163), Tabora (133), Mtwara (117) and Pwani (112).
-The average percentage in this group of "others" is affected by fewer graduates recorded in the following regions: Rukwa(41), Lindi (59), kigoma(67) and Kagera (79).
+It is also important to highlight differences across regions grouped under umbrella of "others" in Figure 6.
+Cumulatively, modest records are observed in the following regions: Mara (204), Tabora (217), Mtwara (292) and Pwani (189).
+The average percentage in this group of "others" is affected by fewer graduates recorded in the following regions: Rukwa(75), Lindi (81), kigoma(92) and Kagera (135).
 Other centres such as Pemba and Manyara are relatively new, and therefore are left out in this discussion.
 As time goes by, it will be crucial to analyse them at par with other regions.